mhaberler/runningstats/js/README.md

 6. **Null Safety**: Methods that could fail (like `pop()`) return `null` instead of boolean success flags
 7. **Operator Overloading**: Replaced with explicit methods (e.g., `combine()`, `add()`)
 8. **Enums**: TypeScript enums used for confidence interval types
+9. **Linear Algebra**: Uses mathjs library instead of Eigen for matrix operations

+## Dependencies

+- **mathjs**: Used by QuadraticFitOnline for matrix operations (replaces C++ Eigen library)
+- All other classes are dependency-free and use only built-in JavaScript functionality

 ## Statistical Algorithms